 The child is recorded by the school as being under observation due to concern by parent or teacher but this does not automatically place the child on the school's SEND register.
 Any concerns will be discussed with parents informally or during parent's evenings.
 More frequent parent meetings may be requested by the school to share information and meet the child's need.

 Parents' evenings are used to monitor and assess the progress being made by children.
+Children on the SEND register are invited to additional meeting in the summer term.

 ii.
 SEND Support